oryon-dominik/journal/link-library.md

 https://python-poetry.org/

 *the algorithms*
-All algorithms inmplemented in python - even if this implementations might not be the best solutions, this collection is very thorough.
+All algorithms implemented in python - even if this implementations might not be the best solutions, this collection is very thorough.
 https://github.com/TheAlgorithms/Python

 *pythex*